skandinaff/markdown-cv/index.md

 `2024`

 - Firmware development for IoT devices
-    - Writing applications within Zepyhr RTOS enviroment as well as porting and interating features from it to custom built bare metal projects
+    - Writing applications within Zepyhr RTOS environment as well as porting and integrating features from it to custom built bare metal projects
-    - Writing drivers for SPI devics such as eeprom memroy IC's
+    - Writing drivers for SPI devices such as EEPROM memory IC's
     - Implementing features in LoRaWAN enabled device

 __Embedded Systems Developer__,